technomancy/leiningen/doc/TUTORIAL.md

 and more.

 Most Leiningen tasks only make sense in the context of a project.
-Some (for example, `lein repl`) can also work globally, from any directory.
+Some (for example, `repl` or `help`) can also from any directory.

-Next lets take a look at how projects are created.
+Next let's take a look at how projects are created.

 ## Creating a Project